-Infant botulism occurs most often in infants < 6 months.
-The youngest reported patient was 2 weeks, and the oldest was 12 months.
+Infant botulism occurs most often in infants < 6 months old.
+The youngest reported patient was 2 weeks old, and the oldest was 12 months old.
 Unlike food-borne botulism, infant botulism is caused by ingestion of spores, not by ingestion of a preformed toxin.
-The source of the spores is usually unknown in most cases, although some have been traced to ingestion of honey, which may contain C. botulinum spores; thus, infants < 12 months should not be fed honey.
+The source of the spores is usually unknown, but some cases have been traced to ingestion of honey, which may contain C. botulinum spores; thus, infants < 12 months old should not be fed honey.

 Most cases involve type A or B toxin.

 Constipation is present initially in 90% of cases of infant botulism and is followed by neuromuscular paralysis, beginning with the cranial nerves and proceeding to peripheral and respiratory musculature.
 Cranial nerve deficits typically include ptosis, extraocular muscle palsies, weak cry, poor suck, decreased gag reflex, pooling of oral secretions, poor muscle tone (floppy baby syndrome), and an expressionless face.

 Severity varies from mild lethargy and slowed feeding to severe hypotonia and respiratory insufficiency.